Gyula Andrássy: Career

 In the 1866 Battle of Königgrätz (also called the Battle of Sadowa), Prussia decisively defeated Austria in the short Austro-Prussian War.
 It ended Austria's hopes for a role in uniting Germany.
 Bismarck wanted to restore good relations after the war.
-Emperor Franz Joseph for the first time consulted Andrássy, who recommended the re-establishment of the constitution and the appointment of a responsible foreign and defence ministry.
+Emperor Franz Joseph I for the first time consulted Andrássy, who recommended the re-establishment of the constitution and the appointment of a responsible foreign and defence ministry.
 On 17 February 1867 the king/emperor appointed him as the first prime minister of the Hungarian half of the newly formed Dual Monarchy of Austria-Hungary.
 The obvious first choice had been Ferenc Deák, one of the architects of the Compromise, but he declined in favour of Andrássy.
 Deák described him as "the providential statesman given to Hungary by the grace of God."

 As premier, Andrássy by his firmness, amiability and dexterity as a debater, soon won for himself a commanding position.
 Yet his position continued to be difficult, inasmuch as the authority of Deák dwarfed that of all the party leaders, however eminent.
 Andrássy chose for himself the departments of war and foreign affairs.
 It was he who reorganized the Honvéd system (state army), and he used often to say that the regulation of the military border districts was the most difficult labour of his life.

 On the outbreak of the Franco-Prussian War of 1870, Andrássy resolutely defended the neutrality of the Austrian monarchy, and in his speech on 28 July 1870 warmly protested against the assumption that it was in the interests of Austria to seek to recover the position it had held in Germany before 1863.
 On the fall of Beust (6 November 1871), Andrássy stepped into his place.
 His tenure of the chancellorship was epoch-making.
 Where Beust had been hostile to Germany and friendly toward Russia, Andrássy took the opposite approach.
 One problem was that Germany was close to Italy, but Italy and Austria were at odds about who would control border areas.

 Hitherto the empire of the Habsburgs had never been able to dissociate itself from its historic Holy Roman traditions.
 But its loss of influence in Italy and Germany, and the consequent formation of the Dual State, had at length indicated the proper, and, indeed, the only field for its diplomacy in the future – the Near East, where the process of the crystallization of the Balkan peoples into nationalities was still incomplete.
 The question was whether these nationalities were to be allowed to become independent or were only to exchange the tyranny of the sultan for the tyranny of the tsar or the Habsburg emperor.